 Another issue is the meaning of ‘parable’.
 The word comes from the Greek παραβολή which is to ‘juxtaposition’, or to ‘throw alongside’, thus denoting comparison.
 However, the Greek usage of παραβολή is broader than English usage.
 In Greek it is used for riddles, proverbs, making comparisons and allegory.
 Snodgrass’ definition of a parable is broad enough to encompass most variants, as he describes it as ‘an expanded analogy used to convince and persuade.
 This is the way Ancient Greeks used the term and is broad enough to see how the Evangelists used them.’

 Matthew 13.44-52 is arguably the third and final pericope in this discourse and by now much of the insider/outsider dichotomy has been introduced.
 The pericope is framed by formulas which affirm the insider/outsider dichotomy.
 The previous pericope ends with the formula: ‘Let anyone with ears listen!’
 This functions to remind the intended audience of the insider/disciple is one who listens.
-That 13.44 starts a new pericope is indicated by the renewed formula ‘The kingdom of heaven [.]and announces a new sequence of three parables.
+That 13.44 starts a new pericope is indicated by the renewed formula ‘The kingdom of heaven is like [...]’ and announces a new sequence of three parables.
 The pericope ends at 13.52 with a question of understanding, thus affirming the insider/disciple as one who understands.
 The end of the pericope is followed by 13.53 which repeats the narrative formula: ‘After these things […]’, marking chapter 13 as one of the five main discourses of Jesus.

 Christadelphian EJournal Annual 2015 (430pp) available from www.lulu.com and do a search on the title.
 Price £11.99.